CRC Exam Overview

 CRC Exam Structure

-The CRC Exam consists of 175 multiple-choice questions administered during an allotted 3 ½ hours within an 8-day testing window.
-Candidates should set aside four hours, which includes time for check-in, instructions, and a tutorial on the computer in order for candidates to become familiar with the computer system.
+The CRC Exam consists of 175 multiple-choice questions.
+The exam is administered during an allotted 3 ½ hours.
+Candidates should set aside four hours, which includes time for check-in, instructions, and a tutorial on the computer to become familiar with the computer system.

 CRC Exam Scoring

 The CRC Exam is scored using a conjunctive scoring model whereby the examination is divided into two parts.
 One part tests knowledge with regard to counseling and the other part tests knowledge with regard to rehabilitation and disability issues.
-Candidates must achieve a passing score on both parts in order to pass the examination as a whole.
+Candidates must achieve a passing score on both parts in order to pass the examination.

 CRC Exam Results